The Pulse of K-Entertainment

 What is The Korea Society?

 The Korea Society is a nonprofit organization based in New York that promotes understanding and cooperation between the United States and Korea.
-Its work spans policy, education, business, and arts-and-culture programming.
+Founded in 1957, it now operates across policy, education, and arts-and-culture programming, giving it a long-running role in how Korean culture is presented to overseas audiences.

-Does The Korea Society present performing arts programs?
+Does The Korea Society present Korean performing arts?

 Latest Articles